KSP-KOS/KOS/doc/source/structures/volumes_and_files/path.rst

           - True if `path` is the parent of this path
         * - :meth:`COMBINE(name1, [name2, ...])`
           - :struct:`Path`
-          - Returns a new path created from this one
+          - Returns a new path created by adding further elements to this one

 .. attribute:: Path:VOLUME